Sir Watkin Williams-Wynn, 10th Baronet: Life and career

-In 1925, after graduating from Woolwich, Williams-Wynn was commissioned into the Royal Regiment of Artillery; He served in the Royal Horse Artillery, was an Instructor at the Equitation School, Weedon, Adjutant of the 61st (Carnarvon and Denbigh Yeomanry) Medium Regiment of the Royal Artillery (Territorial Army), from 1936 to 1940, and was promoted Major in 1940, having been appointed a Justice of the Peace in 1937.
+In 1925, after graduating from Woolwich, Williams-Wynn was commissioned into the Royal Regiment of Artillery; He served in the Royal Horse Artillery, was an instructor at the Army School of Equitation, Weedon, adjutant of the 61st (Carnarvon and Denbigh Yeomanry) Medium Regiment of the Royal Artillery (Territorial Army), from 1936 to 1940, and was promoted Major in 1940, having been appointed a Justice of the Peace in 1937.
 He was second in command of his regiment while it was part of the British Expeditionary Force to France and was at the evacuation of Dunkirk, then was posted to the Far East.
 During service with the 18th Infantry Division at Singapore he was twice mentioned in despatches, and after the fall of Singapore in February 1942 was a prisoner of war of the Imperial Japanese Army on the Burma Railway until the end of the war in 1945.

-In 1946 Williams-Wynn was promoted Lieutenant Colonel and given command of the 361st (Carnarvonshire and Denbigh Yeomanry) Medium Regiment of the Royal Artillery (Territorials), retaining it until 1952, after which he was Honorary Colonel of the Regiment until October 1957.
+In 1946 Williams-Wynn was promoted lieutenant colonel and given command of the 361st (Carnarvonshire and Denbigh Yeomanry) Medium Regiment of the Royal Artillery (Territorials), retaining it until 1952, after which he was Honorary Colonel of the Regiment until October 1957.
 In 1947, he was appointed a Deputy Lieutenant for Denbighshire.
 On 23 November 1951, on the death of his father, he inherited the Williams-Wynn Baronetcy, and was High Sheriff of Denbighshire in 1954.
 He was also Master of the Flint and Denbigh Foxhounds from 1946 to 1961 and became Joint Master of his own Sir W. W. Wynn's Hounds in 1957.

-From 1961 to 1970 Williams-Wynn was Liaison Officer to the Ministry of Agriculture for North Wales, and from 1963 to 1966 a member of the Nature Conservancy for Wales.
+From 1961 to 1970 Williams-Wynn was liaison officer to the Ministry of Agriculture for North Wales, and from 1963 to 1966 a member of the Nature Conservancy for Wales.
 He was a president of the National Eisteddfod of Wales, Vice-Lieutenant of Denbighshire from 1957 to 1966, then Lord Lieutenant from 1966 to 1974.
 With a reorganisation of Welsh counties in that year, he served as Vice-Lieutenant of Clwyd from 1974 to 1976 and as Lord Lieutenant of Clwyd until 1979, when he retired.

 At the time of his death on 13 May 1988, Williams-Wynn was living at Llangedwyn Hall, Powys, in the border country near Oswestry, Shropshire.
 The ruins of Owain Glyndŵr's Sycharth stand nearby.
 An obituary in The Times said "He was a countryman to his bones.
 From his estate at Llangedwyn, South Clwyd, he exercised his wide agricultural and conservationist interests".
 In his Will, he left an estate valued at £736,062.